 Next.js: SEO, Metadata, and Social Graphs

-Search Engine Optimization (SEO) is a primary reason teams choose Next.js.
-The App Router provides a built-in Metadata API that makes managing titles, descriptions, canonical links, and social sharing tags simple and type-safe.
+Search Engine Optimization (SEO) is one of the biggest reasons teams pick Next.js.
+The Next.js App Router comes with a fantastic, built-in Metadata API that makes managing titles, descriptions, and those cool social media cards extremely easy and type-safe.

 1. Static vs. Dynamic Metadata